Caledonian F.C. (Glasgow): History

-That season Caledonian won for the first time in the Cup, coming from behind to beat Standard F.C., but the club was unlucky to be drawn against Queen's Park in the second round of the 1876–77 Scottish Cup, as the Spiders at the time had never been beaten.
+That season Caledonian won for the first time in the Cup, coming from behind to beat Standard, but the club was unlucky to be drawn against Queen's Park in the second round, as the Spiders at the time had never been beaten.
 By now the Caledonian was considered one of the "big" Glasgow clubs, and between 2,000 and 3,000 spectators turned up to Kelvinbridge for the match; although the club was expected to lose, the final score of 7–0 was not - four goals scored in the second half "with alarming rapidity" to add to a Senior first-half hat-trick.

-The club had a little more luck in 1877–78, being drawn a bye in the first round, and beating Rosslyn F.C.
-1–0 in the second.
+The club had a little more luck in 1877–78, being drawn a bye in the first round, and beating Rosslyn 1–0 in the second.
 However that was the last tie the club would ever win.
-In the third round the club lost 3–0 at home to Partick "after a very hard contested game".
+In the third round the club lost 3–0 at home to the first Partick club "after a very hard contested game".

 The club now was not considered a leading side and did not attract high-profile friendly matches in Glasgow.
-The club was still an attraction outside; its trip to Kilmarnock Athletic F.C. in 1880, being the first visit to Ayrshire, attracted 2,000 spectators, and the Caledonian won 2–1.
+The club was still an attraction outside; the Caledonian was one of the first teams to visit Ireland for football, and in October 1879 beat Cliftonville 10–1 in a friendly.
+The club's trip to Kilmarnock Athletic in 1880, being the first visit to Ayrshire, attracted 2,000 spectators, and the Caledonian won 2–1.
 Later that year the club experimented with floodlit football, taking advantage of the Gas Exhibition in Glasgow to invite firms to demonstrate their lights to the public.
-The club played Pollokshields Athletic F.C. on 14 October, with the Burnbank ground lit by a Crompton 4,000 candlepower light, two Lontin lights of 2,000 candlepower, and one Strode light.
+The club played Pollokshields Athletic on 14 October, with the Burnbank ground lit by a Crompton 4,000 candlepower light, two Lontin lights of 2,000 candlepower, and one Strode light.
 The experiment was a success, as "the lights were very bright, and enabled the spectators to follow the movements of the players quite clearly"; the match itself was not, as Athletic won 4–0.

 After the 1880–81 season, the Ewing brothers, who had played for both the football and lacrosse sides from the club's inception, emigrated to New Zealand.
 This seems to have taken a lot of the spirit out of the club and its final match of note was a 14–0 defeat to Queen's Park in the first round of the 1881–82 Scottish Cup, the club by now being considered "not by any means one of the first or even second order".
-The club's decline from prominence is demonstrated by two other clubs using the name by 1882 (one from Rutherglen and one from Airdrie), as well Caledonia from Greenock who played in the Scottish Cup in 1883–84.
+The club's decline from prominence is demonstrated by two other clubs using the name by 1882 (one from Rutherglen and one from Airdrie), as well Caledonia F.C.
+(Greenock) who played in the Scottish Cup in 1883–84.